Tuesday, April 27th 2021, 2:00 pm - Supermoons are one of the most popular events in astronomy and stargazing.

 WHAT'S IN A NAME?

 So, each Full Moon of the year has a name, because of course it does.
-The May Full Moon is known as the Full Flower Moon.
+The April Full Moon is known as the Full Pink Moon.

 The various Farmer's Almanac Full Moon Names for 2020.
 Credit: NASA's Scientific Visualization Studio/Scott Sutherland

-Now, the claim that these names are based on First Nations lore is a stretch of the truth.
+Now, the claim that these names are based on First Nations lore stretches the truth just a bit.

 Various indigenous peoples did give names to some or all of the Full Moons of the year.
 These names were often far more nuanced than a single word descriptor, though.
 Also, there is no single list from any one nation or language that matches the names presented in the Farmer's Almanac (Old or otherwise).